Understanding Food Cravings: 6 Key Reasons Explained

 Now that you finally have some downtime, you’re practically miserable!

-Of course there are endless entertainment options today, but nothing quite satisfies you like a face full of chocolates.
+Of course, there are endless entertainment options today, but nothing satisfies you like a face full of chocolates.

 But why does boredom create so much misery for you specifically?
-Like your friends can be bored without compulsively bingeing – why can’t you?
+Your friends can be bored without compulsively bingeing, so why can’t you?

 Well, if your childhood was filled with neglect, then boredom might remind you of being alone.

-Even if this sounds silly, on a subconscious level this could be one reason why boredom is so horrible for you.
+Even if this sounds silly, on a subconscious level, this could be one reason boredom is so horrible for you.

-4 – You restricted during the day (craving a “treat”)
+4 – You are restricted during the day (craving a “treat”)

 Have you worked with countless dieticians and doctors but remain stuck in your head and self-sabotage?